LD-engineer/LD-engineer.github.io/_projects/Autonomous_Vehicle/index.md

 {% include image-gallery.html images="cart_render.png, blowup.PNG" height="250" %}

 ## Methods used
 The bulk of the design was done in solidworks, with the control system design and validation done using MATLAB simulink.
-We set specific design goals for this project:
+We set specific design goals for this project: THe acceleration and achievable speeds should match with an average human walking speed, and its carrying capacity should reach atleast 175 pounds .

 {% include image-gallery.html images="Wiring_diagram.PNG" height="400" %}
 {% include image-gallery.html images="control_diagram.PNG" height="250" %}